Times Square And The New York Times Tower Building 1908

 Horse drawn vehicles, a trolley, and automobiles share the roadway with pesestrians.
 Many commercial buildings line the west side of Broadway including The Broadway Theatre, Hotel Metropole, Rossmore Hotel, Marlborough Hotel and Macy’s Department Store at 34th Street, which dominates the center of the upper portion of the photo.

-No air conditioning, so many buildings had bright striped awnings to keep rooms cool.
+No air conditioning, so many buildings had striped awnings, sometimes brightly striped, to keep rooms cool.

 Some things have not changed in over 100 years.
 Billboards and light-up advertisements are on top and on the sides of many buildings.

 The advertisement for the “big hit” play, Paid In Full.

 With all those horses powering vehicles came a natural byproduct – horse manure.
 Usually in old promotional view books of New York, this sort of mess would be airbrushed out to alter the final photograph to a decent state.
 In reality New York streets had tons of horse manure and the city didn’t smell very good.